This page provides links to a range of resources and services related to law, money and employment for parents.

-The Family Court deals with family matters such as divorce and deciding who should care for children after a separation.
+The Family Court deals with family matters like divorce and decisions about who should care for children after a separation.
 The website has a section called About going to court, which explains what’s involved.

 Family Relationships Online

 This Australian Government website has information and advice about family relationships.
-It has extensive information for both children and adults on topics such as family violence, separation and the law.
+It has extensive information for both children and adults on topics like family violence, separation and the law.

 Law Council of Australia

 The Law Council represents the legal profession in Australia.
 It advises governments and the courts on law and the justice system.
-The Family Law Section of the Council provides information on the law relating to children and parenting, marriage and separation, and property dispute.
-The website has a resource to help you find a family lawyer, arbitrator or mediator.
+The Family Law Section of the Council has links to state and territory law associations that can help you find a family lawyer.